toji/toji.dev/webgpu-best-practices/error-handling.md

 ## Debug Labels in error messages

 WebGPU implementations will make use of the labels that you provide when reporting error messages to help you identify the problem faster.
-There's no specific formatting rules around how they should be incorporated, so each implementation will do it a little differently.
+As mentioned above, there's no message formatting rules so each implementation will use labels differently.
 We'll use error messages returned from Chrome to demonstrate here, but you should get comprable results from most browsers that implement WebGPU.

 Let's look at an example snippet of WebGPU code that has an error in it: